Axot017/fateweaver.nvim/README.md

-    max_history_per_buffer = 3,       -- Maximum number of recent changes to keep in history per buffer context_before_cursor = 30,       -- Number of lines before cursor to include as context for the LLM context_after_cursor = 50,        -- Number of lines after cursor to include as context for the LLM editable_region_before_cursor = 10, -- Number of lines before cursor that LLM is allowed to edit editable_region_after_cursor = 30,  -- Number of lines after cursor that LLM is allowed to edit },
+    max_history_per_buffer = 3,       -- Maximum number of recent changes to keep in history per buffer context_before_cursor = 30,       -- Number of lines before cursor to include as context for the LLM context_after_cursor = 50,        -- Number of lines after cursor to include as context for the LLM },

   -- Zeta model configuration